Risks of DIY Plumbing Repairs

 Estimates reflect the Beaverton and Portland metro area.
 Your actual costs will vary based on scope and severity.

-Safety Risks of DIY Plumbing Work
+Safety Risks and Health Hazards of DIY Plumbing Work

 Property damage is expensive.
 Personal injury is worse.
 Plumbing involves pressurized water, hot surfaces, electrical wiring, and hazardous waste, sometimes all in the same crawl space.
+The hidden dangers of DIY plumbing are real, and they're worth understanding before you decide to take the DIY route.

 Personal Injury Hazards

 Every drain in your home has a P-trap, that curved section of pipe designed to hold a small amount of water.
 That water seal blocks hydrogen sulfide and methane gas from rising out of the sewer line and into your living space.
 If you remove or damage a P-trap during a repair, or install a drain line without proper venting, those gases enter the home.
+Hydrogen sulfide smells like rotten eggs at low levels.
+At higher concentrations, it stops being detectable by smell and becomes genuinely dangerous.
+Methane is flammable.
+Neither belongs in your kitchen or bathroom.

 Water Contamination and Backflow Dangers

 Your plumbing system keeps clean water and dirty water completely separated.
-An incorrect connection between a supply line and a drain line creates a condition called cross-contamination.
-Without a properly installed backflow preventer, dirty water or chemical contaminants can flow backward into your drinking supply.
+An incorrect connection between a supply line and a drain line creates cross-contamination.
+Without a properly installed backflow preventer, dirty water or chemical contaminants can flow backward into your home's drinking water supply.
+This isn't a theoretical risk.
+It happens when garden hose connections, irrigation systems, or improperly plumbed fixtures create a direct path between contaminated water and your potable water system.

 Lead Pipe Risks in Older Beaverton Homes

+Homes built before 1986 in the Beaverton area may have lead solder on copper joints or lead service lines connecting to the city water main.
+Disturbing those pipes during a DIY repair can release lead particles into the water supply.
+The EPA's Lead and Copper Rule outlines the public health risks involved.
 If your home is in an older neighborhood like Central Beaverton, Denney Whitford, or Raleigh Hills, get your water tested before attempting any pipe work.
-Allscope Plumbing can help identify whether your plumbing system contains lead components and recommend the safest path forward.
+AllScope Plumbing can help identify whether your plumbing system contains lead components and recommend the safest path forward.

 Oregon Plumbing Code Violations and Permit Requirements